...

 Top

-1. Focus Area – Use this button to quickly change between the different adjustable AF Area modes available to the Sony a1 such as Wide, Zone, or adjustable spot (amung other options).
+1. Focus Area – Use this button to quickly change between the different adjustable AF Area modes available to the Sony a1, such as Wide, Zone, or adjustable spot (among other options).

 2. Metering Mode – I have customized that feature to this button to adjust the camera’s metering mode.
-This way I can quickly move from Multi to Center or Spot metering quickly to adjust how my camera is reading the light within a given scene.
+This way, I can quickly move from Multi to Center or Spot metering to adjust how my camera is reading the light within a given scene.

 Lens

-1. Register AF Area Toggle – This allows you to recall specific AF Areas that you have registered no matter what current AF Area you have selected.
-You can use this feature to quickly change from Wide to Zone Tracking or Mediuam Adjustable AF Point for example.
-This is a great feature for wildlife photographers who photograph a wide variety of species.
+1. Register AF Area Toggle – This allows you to recall specific AF Areas you have registered, no matter what current AF Area you selected.
+For example, you can use this feature to quickly change from Wide to Zone Tracking or Mediuam Adjustable AF Point.
+This is an excellent feature for wildlife & sports photographers who need to quickly change from a larger AF area to a much smaller and more precise one.

 Dial/Wheel